badinea1/FindS/README.md

 This repository contains a Python based Find-S Algorithm Implementation.

 ## Contents
-The repository includes four main deliverables:
+The repository includes three main deliverables:
   1. **main.py** & **train.py**: our source code
   2. **histogram**: contains a frequency histogram for the Experimental Question in Task 3 and a data table of numerical results for the Experimental Question in Task 3.
   3. **Reflection**: a writeup that addresses the following: